doctorfree/Asciiville/README.md

 If one of the terminal emulators that Asciiville is familiar with is used, the font and font size are set for you in a terminal profile or by command line arguments.
-The terminal emulators that Asciiville has integrated into its generation and viewing facilities are *gnome-terminal*, *tilix*, and *xfce4-terminal*.
+The terminal emulators that Asciiville has integrated into its generation and viewing facilities are *kitty*, *gnome-terminal*, *tilix*, and *xfce4-terminal*.
 The currnt terminal window or console screen can also be used but in that case the font and font size will be whatever is already set.

 If you use the current terminal window to generate/view ASCII Art then you